 The domain of the ODE is the set

-so that the right hand side of \eqref{prof} is well-defined and for which we can reconstruct $\rho$.
-Indeed, we remark that $u>0$ is imposed by $\rho u= Cst$ and $\rho>0$.
+for which the right hand side of \eqref{prof} is well-defined and from which we can reconstruct $\rho$.
+Indeed, we remark that $u>0$ is imposed by $\rho u=\const$ and $\rho>0$.
 Hence we may ignore the variable $\rho$ in the following.
-Note also that the physical solutions are the one for which $e$ is also positive.
+Note also that the physical solutions are the ones for which $e$ is also positive.